 Countries/Jurisdictions of Primary Concern - Guatemala

 Guatemala’s geographic location makes it an ideal haven for transnational organized crime groups, including human and drug trafficking organizations.
-The Central America Four Border Control Agreement between El Salvador, Guatemala, Honduras, and Nicaragua allows for free movement of the citizens of these countries across their respective borders without passing through immigration or customs inspection.
-As such, the agreement represents a vulnerability to each country for the cross-border movement of contraband and illicit proceeds of crime.
+The Central America Four Border Control Agreement among El Salvador, Guatemala, Honduras, and Nicaragua allows for free movement of the citizens of these countries across their respective borders without passing through immigration or customs inspection.
+As such, the agreement represents a vulnerability to each country for the cross-border movement of contraband, trafficked persons, and illicit proceeds of crime.
+As a result of this agreement, Guatemalan customs officials are not requiring travelers crossing their land border to report cash in amounts greater than $10,000, as required by law.

 There is a category of “offshore” banks in Guatemala in which the customers’ money (usually Guatemalans with average deposits of $100,000) is legally considered to be deposited in the foreign country where the bank’s head office is based.
-In 2013, there were seven “offshore” entities, with head offices in Panama, the Bahamas, Barbados, and Puerto Rico.
+In 2014, there were six “offshore” entities, with head offices in Panama, the Bahamas, Barbados, and Puerto Rico.
 These “offshore” banks are subject to the same AML/CFT regulations as any local bank.
-Guatemala has 16 active free trade zones (FTZs) and seven more are scheduled to start operations soon.
-FTZs are mainly used to import duty-free goods utilized in the manufacturing of products for exportation, and there are no known cases or allegations that indicate the FTZs are hubs of money laundering or drug trafficking.
-There are no reported hawala or other money or value transfer services operating in Guatemala.
-A significant number of remittances are transferred through banks and appear to pose little risk for money laundering.
+Guatemala has 17 active free trade zones (FTZs).
+FTZs are mainly used to import duty-free goods utilized in the manufacturing of products for exportation, and there are no known cases or allegations that indicate the FTZs are hubs of money laundering or drug trafficking activity.
+A significant number of remittances are transferred through money service businesses and may be linked to the trafficking of persons.

 Casinos are currently unregulated in Guatemala and a number of casinos, games of chance, and video lotteries operate, both onshore and offshore.
 Unregulated gaming activity presents a significant money laundering risk.